canonical/wazuh-dashboard-operator/README.md

 ### Authentication

-Set up a database user by deploying the `data-integrator` [charm](https://charmhub.io/data-integrator) and integrating it with `opensearch`.
+Set up a database user by deploying the `data-integrator` [charm](https://charmhub.io/data-integrator) and integrating it with `wazuh-indexer`.
 The user is created automatically as a result of the integration.

 ```shell
 $ juju deploy data-integrator